Firefly Role-Playing Game: Published books and supplements

 As of 2016, Margaret Weis Productions has published six titles in the Firefly Role-Playing Game line: a beta preview of the rules, the core rules, and four printed supplements.
 The publisher has also released a digital adventure for the game which hasn't as yet been collected in any of its print materials.

-Gaming in the 'Verse: Gen Con 2013 Preview
+Publication history

-Gaming in the 'Verse was a preview of the Firefly Role-Playing Game which included a beta edition of the rules, a quickstart character generation system, and two complete adventures.
+Gaming in the 'Verse was a preview of the Firefly Role-Playing Game which included a beta edition of the rules, a quick-start character generation system, and two complete adventures: "Wedding Planners" and "Shooting Fish."
 Both of these adventures were later reprinted in the Echoes of War: Thrillin Heroics supplement.